 In 1933, Vénus produced its first chronograph movement.
 The simple Cal.
 103 CHR was based on the 10.5 ligne Cal.
 75 family, with a basic 60 second stopwatch function.
 With no minute totalizer or stop mechanism, the movement did away with the complex column wheel and used a simple system of cams to control the seconds hand that continually ran at center.
 It was essentially a standard watch movement with a flyback seconds hand.

 A similar mechanism would later be applied to the tonneau-shaped Cal.
 131, resulting in the unusual Cal.
 131 CHR.
-This was protected by patent 189192, which was not granted until 1937, but appears to have been produced earlier.
+This was protected by patent 189192, which was not filed until 1936, but appears to have been produced earlier.
 These unusual movements revealed that Vénus was capable of producing more complex movements, and the legacy of the cam switching mechanism would become particularly important in the horology industry.

 The next Vénus chronograph movement was somewhat more functional, though it still had a highly unusual design.
 The 1935 Cal.
 140 features a central stopping chronograph seconds hand and adds a minute counter subdial at 6:00.
 But timekeeping is handled by an hour and minute hand in a subdial at 12:00, giving watches using the movement an unusual look reminiscent of a regulator watch.
 This movement is best remembered for the Gallet Multichron, which became somewhat popular with aviators during World War II.
 It was also used in a variety of American-market watches by Aristo, as well as brands like Berna, Doxa, Glycine, Juvenia, and even Ulysse Nardin.
 Today, Cal.
 140 watches are often referred to as “regulator chronographs” though this is an inaccurate use of that term.